 Some medications are suitable for breastfeeding mothers.
-It is necessary to inform the doctor if you are breastfeeding.
+Nipple pain can be excruciating and might need pain medications, don't worry most of them are safe for breastfeeding mothers, just keep in mind that it is necessary to inform the doctor before taking any.
 If your medication is not safe for consumption during breastfeeding then you can pump and discard the breast milk.
 Then you can resume breastfeeding after your medications are over.

 Some mothers cannot produce sufficient milk for their children.

 Mothers can produce adequate milk for their children.
 If the baby is not able to latch on to the breast properly then it won't be able to suck the milk from its mother's breast.
-In such cases, the mother may need support from professionals for the proper technique of breastfeeding.
+In such cases, the mother may need support from professionals, like a lactation consultant, for the proper technique of breastfeeding.
 In a small percentage of cases, there is insufficient milk production in the mother's breast.
 But this happens due to inadequate stimulation of the breast because of reduced nursing frequency.

 Breastfeeding prevents pregnancies.

 The hormones involved in breastfeeding prevent ovulation.
 Breastfeeding can reduce your chances of conception.
 But breastfeeding does not guarantee birth control.
 If your regular menstrual cycle begins within six months after delivery then you have high chances of conception.
 The chances may be less as long as your regular menstrual cycle has not started.